 There’s also the Circle of Control, which is the part of the Circle of Influence that you have 100% control over.
 Typically, this includes only things pertaining to you: your thoughts and your actions.

-Illustrating the difference between these concepts is usually done with a series of embedded circles.
+Below is a graphic illustrating this concept.
 The idea is that as you get further towards the core, that’s where you should focus your attention.
 Issues on the edges of this circle don’t deserve your focus, because you can’t influence them.

 Here’s what that looks like:

-I find this graphic a little unclear, so I spun up a Venn Diagram version and used some clearer language that gets straight to the point:
+The traditional “Circle of Influence” graphic in the section above isn’t that clear to me, so I spun up a Venn Diagram version and used some clearer language that gets straight to the point:

 There are things you can control, things you can influence, and things you can’t control.